Al-Khaldi: Khalidis of Jerusalem

 After the creation of the State of Israel, most Arab countries had turned into monarchies, meaning ascension into the political system was no easy task.
 Hussein al-Khalidi had managed to be appointed Prime Minister of Jordan.
 His cabinet was rejected multiple times, however, and he was forced to give up the position.
 His memoirs, "An Era of Courtesies Went On", were published by the Khalidi Library in Jerusalem.
 Descendants of the Jerusalemite branch have become highly influential academics.
-Walid Khalidi is a professor of history at Oxford University.
+Walid Khalidi was a professor of history at Oxford University.
 The nephew of Hussein al-Khalidi, Rashid Khalidi, is a professor at Columbia University and has written extensively on the Palestinian Exodus.

 The Khalidis of Jerusalem established the famous Khalidi Library near Al-Aqsa Mosque, which is open till this day.